 Tchaikovsky No. 1

 Alterations to the contestant’s repertoire will be permitted up to August 14, 2022.
 The programme may not include works composed by the contestant.
-The contestant’s repertoire must reflect diverse composer genders above and beyond the work by female Outi Tarkiainen.
+The contestant’s chosen repertoire must include music by at least one non-male composer in addition to that by Outi Tarkiainen.

 The Jury will consist of nine members: a Chairman, seven non-Finnish members and one Finnish member.